 The Main Campus BS/BA in Communicative Disorders and Deaf Education is offered in the traditional face-to-face method of instruction.
 This allows students to interact with fellow students and faculty, observe and even participate in the clinic, engage in research and service activities, and take advantage of many other opportunities for learning and growth across campus.

-- It is recommended that COMD courses are taken in the sequence listed
+- COMD required courses should be taken in the sequence listed

 - Students cannot take prerequisites concurrently with courses that require them

-- All required COMD courses and Human Anatomy/Physiology courses must be taken for a letter grade, not pass/fail
+- Human Anatomy/Physiology and Statistics courses must be taken for a letter grade

-- To get your current textbook list go to the USU Bookstore.
+- Obtain the current textbook list at the USU Bookstore

 |FALL SEMESTER JUNIOR YEAR|